In a nutshell

 - Despite a few firms starting up in-house advocacy units, the courts remain dominated by barristers, who are felt to have the edge when it comes to the skills and expertise needed to advocate.
 If you are determined to become both a solicitor and an advocate, certain areas of practice have more scope for advocacy – for example, family, crime, employment and lower-value civil litigation.

 - London has long been a popular forum for international litigation and arbitration but in recent years a number of other financial centres, including Singapore, Dubai and Qatar, have been setting up English-speaking commercial courts staffed by British and international judges in an effort to challenge London's dominance.
-London's reputation as a hub of sophisticated financial markets and legal systems might be at risk if the result of the EU referendum sees Europe's financial centre migrate toward the continent, taking their disputes and the legal services with them.
+London's reputation as a hub of sophisticated financial markets and legal systems might be at risk if the result of the EU referendum sees Europe's financial centre migrate toward the continent, taking its disputes and the legal services with it.